guidance-guarantee-programme/pension_guidance/content/benefits.en.md

 You can go to your local [Service Information Point](http://pensions-service.direct.gov.uk/en/information-points/home.asp) for help and advice about many benefits.
 You need to book for face-to-face advice.

-You can also get help from the [Citizens Advice service](http://www.adviceguide.org.uk/england/benefits_e/benefits_older_people_ew/benefits_for_older_people.htm) and the [Money Advice Service](https://www.moneyadviceservice.org.uk/en/articles/where-to-get-help-and-advice-about-benefits).
+You can also get help from the [Money Advice Service](https://www.moneyadviceservice.org.uk/en/articles/where-to-get-help-and-advice-about-benefits).